 Like most people, caregivers may find it hard to motivate themselves to get organized for the future, but as the old saying goes, “An ounce of prevention is worth a pound of cure” and it’s very true when planning for an emergency.

-Creating a checklist and getting everything organized in advance will only take a few hours, and you will be happy that you’ve done so!
+Following this checklist and getting organized in advance will only take a few hours and you will be happy that you’ve done so!

-When an emergency arises, the last thing that you, as a caregiver, needs to be doing is searching for documents or contact information, and trying to piece things together on your own, without the help of the person you are caring for to point you in the right direction.
+When an emergency arises, the last thing that you, as a caregiver, need to be doing is searching for documents or contact information and trying to piece things together on your own without the help of the person you are caring for to point you in the right direction.

-Planning and organization skills for caregivers don’t have to take up too much time.
-In fact, creating a checklist and getting everything organized in advance will only take a few hours, and you will be happy that you’ve done so!
+Planning and organization don’t have to take up too much time.
+In fact, following this checklist and getting organized in advance will only take a few hours and you will be happy that you’ve done so!

 Caregiver organization checklist